Noah-Huppert/scripts/README.md

 ## emacs-clean
 Use the `trash` command to remove emacs auto save files.
 These files can be restored with the `trash-restore` command.

+## utf8codepoint
+Prints the UTF-8 code point for glyph from stdin.

 # Functions
 ## mcdir